The Seamstress (2009 film)

 The Seamstress is a 2009 Canadian slasher film directed by Jesse James Miller.
 In the film, a curse from a woman being tortured by a mob awakens a specter.
 The specter terrorizes a group of friends who arrive on an island to search for the missing father of the group's leader.

 Reception

 Dread Central gave the film a mixed review, saying that while it's "a great looking low budget horror movie", it "was a 75-minute movie where very little happened until the film is already halfway over and what did happen wasn't worth the wait."
-HorrorNews.net's Craig McGee's review said that the film "wasn't horrible" and "had the potential, but for one reason or another never came close to living up to that potential."
+HorrorNews.net's review said that the film "wasn't horrible" and "had the potential, but for one reason or another never came close to living up to that potential."